HenryR-IV/terminal-snake/README.md

 1. Compile

 `make install` Compiles and installs by default to ~/.local/bin and ~/.snake/highscore.txt.
-This can be changed in the makefile, or be done manually by just running `make`.
-This will only generate the executable in the ./bin directory.
+This can be changed in the makefile, or be done manually by just running `make` which will only generate the executable in the ./bin directory.
-Highscore file will be generated in whatever directory you are in when you run the game.
+In this case highscore.txt file will be generated in whatever directory you are in when you run the game.

 `make uninstall` This will remove the executable from .local/bin and delete .snake directory.